canonical/checkbox/checkbox-ng/docs/manpages/plainbox-dev-analyze.rst

     always includes additional jobs (such as resource jobs and other dependencies)

     The run list is of great importance.
 Most of the time the test operator will see tests in precisely this order.
-The only exception is that some test applications choose to pre-run local jobs.
+The only exception is that some test applications choose to pre-run generator jobs (resources).
 Still, if your job ordering is wrong in any way, inspecting the run list is the best way to debug the problem.

 See Also
 ========